udtren/krita-story-editor/README.md

 **Closed Documents:**

 Closed documents in the selected folder (set via Control Tower) will also be displayed in the Story Editor.
 You can edit existing text the same way as in opened documents, but you cannot add new text widgets to closed documents.
+##### Do not create new file by duplicating existing file.
+The layer folder name inside the document file still using original file name which will make story editor unable to find the target because story editor using file name to find the inner folder.

 ### Story Editor Agent
 A plugin that runs inside Krita.
 It waits for requests from the Control Tower to perform various tasks, including reading text data from your Krita documents and sending it to the Story Editor, saving documents, closing documents, and more.